-Anyone accused of violating a restraining or protective order should contact an attorney for representation because they are being charged with a felony which carries a serious sentence that includes jail time.
+Anyone accused of violating a Darien protective order or restraining order should contact an attorney for representation.
+If they do not take action, they risk being charged with a felony which carries a serious sentence, including jail time.

 Sometimes a person’s behavior is somewhat innocent and they do not think they should be charged with the violation.
 Having an attorney on their side in those scenarios is very helpful.
 This is especially true when the violation is something harmless, such as sending a text message or liking a person’s picture on social media.

-A restraining order attorney can work to have the charge reduced or dropped entirely if it is not some type of threatening behavior.
+A restraining order attorney can work to have the charge reduced or dropped entirely.
+Speak with our team of legal professionals today to learn about your options.